-Environmental reserve is dedicated to The City during subdivision when development lands are considered undevelopable, due slope instability, risk of flooding, or for protection of the natural environment.
-Environmental reserve lands are typically required to preserve natural features, prevent pollution, ensure public access to water bodies and/or prevent development of land where the natural features of the land would present a significant risk of personal injury or property damage.
+Environmental reserve is dedicated to The City during the subdivision process when development lands are considered undevelopable, due to slope instability, risk of flooding, or for protection of the natural environment in alignment with the provisions of the Municipal Government Act.
+Environmental reserve lands are typically required to preserve natural features, prevent pollution, ensure public access to water bodies and/ or prevent development of land where the natural features of the land would present a significant risk of personal injury or property damage.